recoskyler/Akira/README.md

 Please do not publish the same extension with little changes/a few small features under a different name; but you are free to experiment, add lots of new/complicated features and publish that as another extension.
 If you find any bugs, or have any ideas for new features, feel free to email me!

+1. Fork the repo.
-1. Just clone the repo into some folder.
+2. Clone the forked repo into some folder.
-2. Open Google Chrome, or your browser of choice with Chromium.
+3. Open Google Chrome, or your browser of choice with Chromium.
-3. Go to [Extension Manager](chrome://extensions/). ("chrome://extensions/")
+4. Go to [Extension Manager](chrome://extensions/). ("chrome://extensions/")
-4. Enable *"Developer Mode"* using the switch on top right corner.
+5. Enable *"Developer Mode"* using the switch on top right corner.
-5. Click on **"Load Unpacked"** button, on top left corner.
+6. Click on **"Load Unpacked"** button, on top left corner.
-6. Select the root folder of the repo (step 1), which contains the *"manifest.json"* file.
+7. Select the root folder of the repo (step 1), which contains the *"manifest.json"* file.

 ## License And Disclaimer